atEchoOff/plainTeXt/README.md

 by [Brian Christner](https://github.com/atEchoOff)

 *plainTeXt* is a WYSIWYG LaTeX editor for taking readable notes, sketching, or drafting quickly.
 It is built with [ProseMirror](https://github.com/prosemirror) and my custom fork of [MathQuill](https://github.com/mathquill), [MathQuill](https://github.com/atEchoOff/MathQuill), which adds features such as matrices, figures, and tables, adds convenient shorthand, and fixes some small bugs.
-It has built-in and locally-run [SymPy](https://github.com/sympy/sympy) for evaluating complicated expressions, a math screenshot tool, and direct export to Overleaf available.
+It has built-in and locally-run [SymPy](https://github.com/sympy/sympy) for evaluating complicated expressions, a math screenshot tool, and direct export to PDF available through my open source [LaTeX compilation server](https://github.com/atEchoOff/LaTeXServer).

 I have personally used a prototype of *plainTeXt* for 6 years, through my undergrad at the University of Virginia and in grad school at Rice University.
 Over this time, I have recieved many requests to publish my repo, but since everything was contained in one hellishly large HTML file, with substantial and unapologetic use of javascripts famous [execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand), I did not.
 With the help of prosemirror, the resulting *plainTeXt* product is much more attractive.